koalagang/awesome-browserless/README.md

 # Web browsers suck
 The modern web is slow and bloated.
-The traditional method of browsing with a graphical web browser is also.
+The traditional method of browsing with a graphical web browser is also clunky.
 It is coated in malicious trackers and adverts.
 There are a few ways to go about solving this:
 1. Use an alternative web protocol such as gopher or gemini - _these will likely never become mainstream_
 2. Use a text-based browser such as lynx or w3m - _plenty of websites do not function well without JavaScript_
 3. Use superior software where possible (see below) - _can be tinkered with an designed for its specific purpose_